 Our next stop was at a Cherokee Indian Trading Post right off the highway.
 I meant to take a picture and forgot…oops!
 I browsed through the store and found a few trinkets for two of my nieces and one of my nephews.
 I hope to come home with one trip treat each for the little ones to find under the Christmas tree.
-The older ones, I’m certain, would rather have iTunes!
+The older ones, I’m certain, would rather have iTunes gift cards!
 We’ll see if I’m successful.

 We moved on to the Hiwassee Dam.
 The mutts and I were trying to find a decent place to hike as the hike up the Appalachian Trail was steep so we only walked a short distance.
 We found a beautiful lake with picnicking spots and learned the history of the Tennessee Valley Authority that controls the area, but we weren’t successful in finding any trails.

 The headwaters of the Tennessee River are located in the mountains of Tennessee, Georgia, Virginia, and North Carolina.
 The 41,000 acre area receives 52 inches of rain a year.
 The Tennessee Valley Authority, by damming the river in several locations, is able to control floods, improve navigation, and generate electric power.
-In fact, through nine main dams and associated locks, the TVA has created a navigable channel of 650 miles from Knoxville to the Ohio River which serves as an important arm of the Nation’s inland waterway system connecting 20 states.
+In fact, through nine main dams and associated locks, the TVA has created a navigable channel of 650 miles from Knoxville to the Ohio River.
+The channel serves as an important arm of the Nation’s inland waterway system connecting 20 states.